 - Human Rights Impact Assessment We conducted a human rights impact assessment (HRIA) to identify our most salient human rights concerns that could impact our supply chain and ensure that our human rights program efforts are focused on our most salient human rights impact areas.
-Based on the HRIA, the following is a list of human rights concerns that we particularly focus on in our supply chain: - Forced labor (including recruiting fees and retaining worker identification documents) - Working hours and rest days - Young workers - Worker disciplinary practices (e.g., use of wage fines as punishment) - Accurate worker agreements - Fair wages - Safe and healthy working conditions - Freedom of association and collective bargaining - Internal Human Rights Assessment As part of our commitment to human rights, we conduct an annual internal human rights assessment. - Based on this assessment, we found no human rights concerns, including forced labor, child labor, slavery and human trafficking, in our operations. - Annual Supplier Surveys On an annual basis, we identify and survey our significant suppliers globally (that were not part of our prior surveys) for human rights-related issues.
-The suppliers surveyed in FY 2020, FY 2021 and FY 2022 collectively represent over 99.9% of our supply chain (based on our FY 2021 supplier spend). - We found no instances of forced labor, child labor, slavery or human trafficking among Broadcom's suppliers. - New Supplier Onboarding All new suppliers are screened for potential human rights issues as part of our onboarding process and are required to commit to our Supplier Code. - Supplier Continuous Monitoring All surveyed suppliers, as well as certain new suppliers, are placed in our third-party continuous monitoring program to alert us to emerging human rights issues that might arise with these suppliers.
+Based on the HRIA, the following is a list of human rights concerns that we particularly focus on in our supply chain: - Forced labor (including recruiting fees and retaining worker identification documents) - Working hours and rest days - Young workers - Worker disciplinary practices (e.g., use of wage fines as punishment) - Accurate worker agreements - Fair wages - Safe and healthy working conditions - o Freedom of association and collective bargaining - Internal Human Rights Assessment As part of our commitment to human rights, we conduct an annual internal human rights assessment.

+Based on this assessment, we found no human rights concerns, including forced labor, child labor, slavery and human trafficking, in our operations.

+Annual Supplier Surveys - On an annual basis, we identify and survey our significant suppliers globally (that were not part of our prior surveys) for human rights-related issues.
+The suppliers surveyed since FY 2021 collectively represent over 93% of our supply chain (based on our FY 2024 supplier spend).

+We found no instances of forced labor, child labor, slavery or human trafficking among Broadcom's suppliers through this survey process.

+- New Supplier Onboarding All new suppliers are screened for potential human rights issues as part of our onboarding process and are required to commit to our Supplier Code. - Supplier Continuous Monitoring All surveyed suppliers, as well as certain new suppliers, are placed in our third-party continuous monitoring program to alert us to emerging human rights issues that might arise with these suppliers.

 - Supplier Human Rights Audits Our Global Operations and Internal Audit teams regularly audit our suppliers' operations and compliance with various Broadcom and human rights-related requirements.
-In their audits, our teams review wage and hour labor laws, working conditions, employment agreements and recruitment fee payments and conduct on-site worker interviews. - Supplier Certifications We require our larger manufacturing suppliers to certify adherence to our Supplier code on an annual basis. - Annual Supplier Communications We send our suppliers our annual expectations to reinforce our commitment to a responsible supply chain and provide our suppliers with information on our supply chain human rights program, including our Supplier Code, and access to our human rights and preventing forced labor training.
+In their audits, our teams review wage and hour labor laws, working conditions, employment agreements and recruitment fee payments and conduct on-site worker interviews.
+In addition, we leverage the RBA's Validated Assessment Program to expand the reach of our supply chain audit efforts. - Supplier Certifications We require our larger manufacturing suppliers to certify adherence to our Supplier Code on an annual basis. - Annual Supplier Communications We send our suppliers our annual expectations to reinforce our commitment to a responsible supply chain and provide our suppliers with information on our supply chain human rights program, including our Supplier Code, and access to our human rights and preventing forced labor training.